LegoLib-Fabric/legolib-fabric.github.io/docs/features/entity_names.md

 > LegoLib v3.0.0 or later.

 {: .warning }
-> LegoLib 3.0.0 is not yet released.
+> LegoLib: Features 1.0.0 is not yet released.
 > This documentation is not complete.

 ## JSON Format